kadena-io/chainweb-node-docker/README.md

 # Quick Setup

+*[NOTE: the instructions in previous version of this README file initialized that database slightly different.
+If you have database volume that was created with such a version, you can continue to use it by mounting it via `-v chainweb-db:/data/chainweb-db` or just by using the old instructions]*

 1.  *(Skip this step if you run the Chainweb node in data center.)* Log into your router and configure port forwarding for port 443 to your computer.